How to Create the Right Content at the Right Time

 In this stage, a potential buyer is just coming to the realization that they have an issue that needs solving, or an opportunity they want to pursue.
 Think about how this relates to your business.

 For example, for a sporting goods retailer, each season brings a new round of prospects into the awareness stage.
-Now that fall is in the air in Vermont, skiers and snowboarders are checking out their existing gear and becoming aware of purchases they need to make to get fully outfitted for the snow season.
+Once fall is in the air in Vermont, skiers and snowboarders are checking out their existing gear and becoming aware of purchases they need to make to get fully outfitted for the snow season.

 Awareness stage content speaks to people looking for insight, education, and resources that give them a broad understanding of the solutions available within an industry.
-For the sporting goods retailer in the above example, the fall is a great time to publish a checklist of winter gear to help prospects determine if their gear is in working order as a piece of awareness level content.
+For the sporting goods retailer in the above example, the fall is a great time to publish a checklist of winter gear to help prospects determine if their gear is in working order as a piece of awareness-level content.

 This would be a valuable resource for prospects searching the internet to learn more about this topic and something they remember as they move into the next stage of their journey toward a purchase.

 Now your prospect knows they have an issue that needs fixing, and they are actively seeking solutions and moving closer to a purchasing decision.
-They want to know whether your sollution or product is the right fit.
+They want to know whether your solution or product is the right fit.

 The content you create for prospects in the consideration stage is designed to nurture a lasting relationship, establish yourself as a trusted source of valuable information, and highlight why your company’s solutions are a good fit.